 Working hand in glove with advertising, PR provides credibility.

-Whereas advertising says: “We’re a great company” PR says: “They are a great company” ie the statement comes from a third party.
-Because of this, PR tends to have a bit more credibility.
+Whereas advertising says: “We’re a great company” PR says: “They ARE a great company” ie the statement comes from a third party.
+Because of this, public relations tends to have more credibility.
 While working well together, and in tandem, advertising and PR are different disciplines.

 Differences can be seen in the way in which messages are conveyed to the public and in the control a business has of the communication once it's been released into the public domain.
 When, where and how one's advertising appears in the media is controllable.
 Whereas, in PR, whilst the message creation is controllable, once the news is out there, there’s really no turning back.

-This being the case, if your marketing budget extends to PR - and your product or service has a PR “angle” that a PR person or company could successfully exploit - PR is a non-negotiable.
+If your marketing budget extends to PR - and your product or service has a PR “angle” that a PR person or company could successfully exploit - public relations is a non-negotiable.
 Just make sure that you utilise the services of a PR person well-connected with journalists - and who lives in the digital space.

 These days, the action is largely online and digital PR is the way to go.
 By appointing someone savvy, you could get great coverage at little cost.
 I could give you the contact details of someone really good if you’re interested?